-The County participates in a nontraditional defined benefit pension plan in the statewide Texas County and District Retirement System ("TCDRS").
-The Board of Trustees of TCDRS is responsible for the administration of the statewide agent, multiple-employer, public employee retirement system consisting of nontraditional defined benefit pension plans.
-TCDRS issues a publicly available comprehensive annual financial report (CAFR) that can be obtained at www.tcdrs.org.
+The County's nontraditional defined benefit pension plan, Texas County and District Retirement System (TCDRS), provides pensions for all of its full-time employees.
+The Board of Trustees of TCDRS is responsible for the administration of the statewide agent multiple-employer public employee retirement system consisting of nontraditional defined benefit pension plans.
+TCDRS in the aggregate issues an Annual Comprehensive Financial Report (ACFR) on a calendar year basis.
+The ACFR is available upon written request from the TCDRS Board of Trustees at P.O.
+Box 2034 Austin, TX, 78768-2034.